Debunking myths about adolescent mental health

 - Engage in joint problem solving

-Always seek advice from a registered mental health professional if you suspect that your teen may be self-harming.
+Always seek advice from a registered child psychologist if you suspect that your teen may be self-harming.

 Written by Leeran Gold, Psychologist in our Forensic Service.